Scrap metal dealers

 This representation will be considered by the Council's Licensing Sub Committee who will make the final decision on whether or not to grant the licence.

 Issuing your licence

 Following the end of the consultation period and once inspected (if required) we aim to issue your licence with 10 working days.

 Site and collectors licences last for 3 years.
 You must apply to renew your licence at least 6 weeks before it is due to expire.

-If you have a concern or complaint about a scrap metal dealer or you believe that an unlicensed dealer has removed your waste, please contact the Licensing Team.
+If you have a concern or complaint about a scrap metal dealer or you believe that an unlicensed dealer has removed your waste, contact the Licensing Team.